ionos-cloud/ionosctl/docs/commands/k8skubeconfig/README.md

 ## Description

-The sub-command of `ionosctl k8s-kubeconfig` allows you to get the Kubeconfig file of a Cluster.
+The sub-command of `ionosctl k8s-kubeconfig` allows you to get the configuration file of a Kubernetes Cluster.

 ## Options